matgott/js-notes/README.md

 ## lesson-96 - The this keyword

 Special variable created for every execution context (function).
-Points to the "onwer" of the execution context.
+Refers to the object who call the function.

 `this` isn't static.
 It depends on how the function is called.